ShaggyTech/nhtsa-api-wrapper/apps/docs/src/typedoc/modules/api_useNHTSA.md

 - `post` - Makes a POST request, uses the internal url variable if no URL is provided

-- `cacheUrl` - Builds the URL string and stores it in internal state
+- `createCachedUrl` - Builds the URL string and stores it in internal state

 - `createUrl` - Builds the URL string but does not store it in internal state